-- The owner or the family terminates the lease; - The lease expires; - COC terminates the HAP contract; - COC terminates assistance for the family; - The family moves from the assisted unit.
-In this situation, the owner is entitled to keep the housing assistance payment for the month when the family moves out of the unit. - 180 calendar days have elapsed since COC made the last housing assistance payment to the owner; - The family is absent from the unit for longer than the maximum period permitted by COC; - The Annual Contributions Contract (ACC) between COC and HUD expires - COC elects to terminate the HAP contract.
+- The owner or the family terminates the lease; - The lease expires; - The PHA terminates the HAP contract; - The PHA terminates assistance for the family; - The family moves from the assisted unit.
+In this situation, the owner is entitled to keep the housing assistance payment for the month when the family moves out of the unit. - 180 calendar days have elapsed since the PHA made the last housing assistance payment to the owner; - The family is absent from the unit for longer than the maximum period permitted by the PHA; - The Annual Contributions Contract (ACC) between the PHA and HUD expires - The PHA elects to terminate the HAP contract.

-COC may elect to terminate the HAP contract in each of the following situations:
+COCThe PHA may elect to terminate the HAP contract in each of the following situations: